 As we saw in part one, the more money you have, the less additional money will improve your life.
 For instance, in the US, a doubling of income is only associated with about half a point gain in life satisfaction, on a scale of one to ten.

 These surveys have been extended across the world.
 There are examples in the chart below.
 (See more detail on this research.)

-The poor served by GiveDirectly in Kenya have an average individual consumption of about $500 per year.2 This figure takes account of the fact that money goes further in poor countries.
-The average US college graduate roughly has an annual, individual, working income of about $77,000 in 2017, or $54,000 post-tax.3 This means your money will do about 106 times more good if you give it to a Kenyan rather than spending it on yourself.4
+The poor served by GiveDirectly in Kenya have an average individual consumption of about $500 per year.2 This figure is based on how much $500 could buy in the US, meaning it takes account of the fact that money goes further in poor countries.
+The average US college graduate roughly has an annual, individual, working income of about $77,000 in 2017, or $54,000 post-tax.3 This means a dollar will do about 108 times more good if you give it to a Kenyan rather than spending it on yourself.4

 If someone earning that average level of income were to donate 10%, she could double the annual income of 11 people living in extreme poverty each year.
 Over the course of her career, she could have a major positive impact on hundreds of people.

 Grace, 48, is a typical recipient of donations from GiveDirectly.
 She’s a widow who lives with four children:

 I would like to use part of the money to build a new house since my house is in a very bad condition.
 Secondly, I would wish to pay fees for my son to go to a technical institute….

 My proudest achievement is that I have managed to educate my son in secondary school.

 My biggest hardship in life is [that I] lack a proper source of income.

 My current goals are to build and own a pit latrine and dig a borehole since getting water is a very big problem.